Ztrolix/E25/README.md

 ## Welcome to E25!

 ### About
-E25 has officially been released for the full 1.0.0 release!
+E25 is a programming language made for beginners to python.
+This language is also made for AI and has alot of new fetures coming for AI.
+This language is also trying to make code simple but challenging at the same time.

 ### Release Date

-We are sorry but we have had to push back the release date a bit further to **April 25 5:00 PM AEST** or **April 24 3:00 AM ET**.
-Due to issues with Python.
-We are sorry for the wait.
+E25 has officially been released for the full 1.0.0 release!

 ### Commands